VictoriaChoy/victoriachoy.github.io/README.md

 <https://docs.google.com/document/d/1LpDPu2gfndcJ6MJpE2lHohhNA4qhAO1sWHOJ09Vsb6c/edit?usp=sharing>

-> Since I began to learn IB educator certificate at the University of Windsor, the inquiry about my own identity has become increasingly clear, i.e. who I am for myself, my family, my friends, my students, and my country.
-With some preliminary research on international-mindedness in the first course, the core of IB philosophy, my inquiry list kept expanding, including the relationship between the eastern humanism represented by Confucianism and the western humanism.
-Having been learning the MEd. at University of the People, I was able to connect more findings with each other, enabling myself to make new meanings of what I can do as an IB educator, and analyze critically the similarities and differences between IB philosophy and contemporary Confucianism, in the fields such as their contexts, current and future impacts, linguistic policies and teaching, and possible integration.
+Since I began to learn IB educator certificate at the University of Windsor, the inquiry about my own identity has become increasingly clear, i.e. who I am for myself, my family, my friends, my students, and my country.
+With some preliminary research on _international-mindedness_ in the first course, the core of IB philosophy, my inquiry list kept expanding, including the relationship between the _eastern humanism_ represented by Confucianism and the _western humanism_.
+Having been learning the MEd. at University of the People, I was able to connect more findings with each other, enabling myself to make new meanings of what I can do as an IB educator, and analyze critically the similarities and differences between _IB philosophy_ and contemporary Confucianism, in the fields such as their contexts, current and future impacts, linguistic policies and teaching, and possible _integration_.

 References: